 Skip to main content

-Input and output components define where data enters and exits your flow.
+Langflow's input and output components define where data enters and exits your flow, but they don't have identical functionality.

 Chat Input